Skip to content

 }

-Now you also have a snippet, by which you can easily add TestSeS method with [SeSNUnitTest(@"<path to .sstest>")] attribute.
-Right click in class body and from opened context menu select Insert Snippet…:
+You now also have a snippet that allows you to easily add the TestSeS method with the [SeSNUnitTest(@"<path to .sstest>")] attribute.
+Right-click within the class body and, from the context menu that opens, select Insert Snippet…:

 clip0072

-From it select My Code Snippets (if your snippets are in My Code Snippets folder, otherwise select proper folder), and then SeSNUnitTest:
+From there, select My Code Snippets (if your snippets are in the My Code Snippets folder; otherwise, select the appropriate folder), and then SeSNUnitTest:

 clip0073